klickyfan/new-project-template/README.md

 [See this document](https://docs.google.com/document/d/1Asabrw9rv08w-dPYwjEZ2jesz_R34w6_DgYk5zFfEXM/edit#) for more information about how to release a new open source LevelUp project.

-This template uses the Apache license, as that is LevelUp's default.
+This template uses the Apache license, as that is LevelUp/Grubhub's default.

 ## How to use this template